kubernetes-sigs/gateway-api/geps/gep-3793/index.md

   for security, performance, and other operational concerns.

 - Allow Chihiro to choose not to provide any default Gateways at all.

+- Allow Chihiro to define the scope of a default Gateway.

 - Allow Chihiro to rename, reconfigure, or replace any default Gateway at runtime.